 Tara Gratton (Director of Schools and Rise)

 Tara started her career in education in 1992 as a teacher in a primary school.
 In 2004, Tara took up her first Head Teacher role and over the following years has worked with a range of schools and education federations, as a head and executive head, to improve their outcomes and quality.
-Tara has now developed a proven track record of leading outstanding schools, and for supporting and transforming schools that are struggling.
+Tara has a proven track record of leading outstanding schools, and for supporting and transforming schools that are struggling.

 Tara has been a safeguarding lead, member of a local safeguarding board, governor and board member for a range of other educational establishments and has a strong understanding of governance and compliance.
-Tara is the Trust’s Regional Director for the centres in the south, and is bring her skills and extensive experience to the Sunfield Board.

 Oliver Cheney (Director of Colleges and Rise)

 Oliver has over 20 years experience of working with young people with Autism, ADHD, learning disabilities and mental health issues.
 Oliver joined Ruskin Mill Trust in 2001 and over his time at the Trust has held a range of roles.
 He brings a wealth of knowledge and experience regarding the work of the Trust, in particular his in-depth understanding of the needs of the individuals the Trust works with.

 Elisabeth has worked for Ruskin Mill Trust for over 25 years, in a variety of roles.
 She first started at the Trust as a support worker and tutor and has progressed through a range of administration, admissions and senior leadership roles.